gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ----------------------------------

-:ref:`gmx mdrun` can be configured and compiled in several different ways that are efficient to use within a single node.
+:ref:`gmx mdrun` can be configured and compiled in several different ways that are efficient to use within a single :term:`node`.
 The default configuration using a suitable compiler will deploy a multi-level hybrid parallelism that uses CUDA, OpenMP and the threading platform native to the hardware.
 For programming convenience, in GROMACS, those native